-- price and volume fluctuations in the overall stock market from time to time; - volatility in the trading prices and trading volumes of technology stocks;

-- changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - sales of shares of our Class A common stock by us or our stockholders; - failure of securities analysts to maintain coverage of us, changes in financial estimates by securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - the financial projections we may provide to the public, any changes in those projections, or our failure to meet those projections; - announcements by us or our competitors of new products, features, or services; - the public's reaction to our press releases, other public announcements, and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - actual or anticipated changes in our results of operations or fluctuations in our results of operations; - actual or anticipated developments in our business, our competitors' businesses, or the competitive landscape generally; - litigation involving us, our industry, or both, or investigations by regulators into our operations or those of our competitors; - developments or disputes concerning our intellectual property or other proprietary rights; - announced or completed acquisitions of businesses, products, services, or technologies by us or our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - changes in accounting standards, policies, guidelines, interpretations, or principles; - any significant change in our management; and - general economic conditions and slow or negative growth of our markets.
+- price and volume fluctuations in the overall stock market from time to time; - volatility in the trading prices and trading volumes of technology stocks; - changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - sales of shares of our Class A common stock by us or our stockholders; - failure of securities analysts to maintain coverage of us, changes in financial estimates by securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - the financial projections we may provide to the public, any changes in those projections, or our failure to meet those projections; - announcements by us or our competitors of new products, features, or services; - the public's reaction to our press releases, other public announcements, and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - actual or anticipated changes in our results of operations or fluctuations in our results of operations; - actual or anticipated developments in our business, our competitors' businesses, or the competitive landscape generally; - litigation involving us, our industry, or both, or investigations by regulators into our operations or those of our competitors; - developments or disputes concerning our intellectual property or other proprietary rights; - announced or completed acquisitions of businesses, products, services, or technologies by us or our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - changes in accounting standards, policies, guidelines, interpretations, or principles; - any significant change in our management; and - general economic conditions and slow or negative growth of our markets.

 In addition, in the past, following periods of volatility in the overall market and in the market price of a particular company's securities, securities class action litigation has often been instituted against these companies.
-This litigation, if instituted against us, could result in substantial costs and a diversion of our management's attention and resources.
+For example, in April and June 2020, we and certain of our officers and directors were sued in putative class action lawsuits and purported shareholder derivative lawsuits alleging violations of the federal securities laws for allegedly making materially false and misleading statements.
+We may be the target of additional litigation of this type in the future.
+Securities litigation against us could result in substantial costs and divert our management's time and attention from other business concerns, which could harm our business.
+We may be the target of additional litigation of this type in the future as well.
+Securities litigation against us could result in substantial costs and a diversion of our management's attention and resources.